coreos/docs/etcd/os-faq.md

 # Can etcd be configured with cloud-config?

-The preferred way to configure a Container Linux machine is with Container Linux Configs and Ignition.
+The preferred way to configure a Container Linux machine is with Container Linux configs and Ignition.
+The Container Linux Config Transpiler docs include [an etcd configuration example][clct-etcd-example].

 Cloud-Config is still a supported configuration method, however it does not have any etcd v3 specific support.